shahroudy/NTURGB-D/README.md

 ### Samples with missing skeletons

-Several samples in "NTU RGB+D" dataset and "NTU RGB+D 120" dataset have missing or incomplete skeleton data.
+302 samples in "NTU RGB+D" dataset and 532 samples in "NTU RGB+D 120" dataset have missing or incomplete skeleton data.
 If you are working on skeleton-based analysis, please ignore these files in your training and testing procedures.

-The list of these samples in "NTU RGB+D" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt), and the list of these samples in "NTU RGB+D 120" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD120_samples_with_missing_skeletons.txt).
+The list of these samples in "NTU RGB+D" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt).
+The list of these samples in "NTU RGB+D 120" dataset are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD120_samples_with_missing_skeletons.txt).

 ### Sample codes